peter-boucher/llm-lab-katas/4-unstructured-checklist.md

 - **Accurate Extraction:** Aim to correctly extract the majority of the fields for each resume in your test set.
 It’s okay if not 100% perfect (some resumes are tricky), but you want to see solid performance, especially on clearly stated fields like name or skills.
 - **Robust to Variations:** Ensure your pipeline works on different resume styles.
 Maybe one resume lists skills in a bullet list, another in a paragraph; one has “M.Sc. in Computer Science” while another says “Master of Science (Computer Science)”.
 Your model should handle these variations – thanks to the power of the LLM and your field descriptions.
 - **Graceful Handling of Missing Info:** Verify that when a resume truly lacks a piece of data, your system doesn’t break.
 The output should have `null` or a sensible placeholder for missing fields, and your evaluation should count that as **correct** (because that’s the correct behavior).
-- **Evaluation Mindset:** Get comfortable with the idea of evaluating LLM outputs that aren’t just a single number or answer.
+- **Evaluation Mindset:** Get comfortable with the idea of evaluating LLM outputs that aren’t a single number or answer.
 You’re effectively writing test cases for a more complex output.
 This exercise should highlight the importance of well-chosen test examples and clear criteria for what counts as a correct extraction.

 By completing this assignment, you will have built a mini "resume parser" powered by an LLM – a task that traditionally might require painstaking rule-based NLP or keyword searches.
 Even more, you’ll have a sense of how to evaluate and iteratively improve such a system, which is exactly the skill you need to tackle real business documents in your day-to-day work.